PetarRan/shomei/README.md

 ## faq

 **Q: Is this safe?**
-A: yes. shomei only sends commit dates to GitHub's API. no code, no commit messages (beyond "work happened here 💼"), no file names. your company's IP never touches the internet.
+A: yes. shomei only sends commit dates to GitHub's API. no code, no commit messages (beyond "work happened here"), no file names. your company's IP never touches the internet.

 **Q: Will this get me in trouble?**
 A: we're not lawyers, but: you're not exposing any proprietary code or information. just timestamps. that said, check your company's policies if you're worried.